Touted by Phil Taylor as his natural successor, Adrian Lewis lived up to the billing with world titles in 2011 and 2012.

 - World Championship best: Winner (twice)

-In truth, he failed to really do that in the 2011 season, but his return to Ally Pally last year brought the best out of him once again and a 7-3 win over another Potteries chucker in Andy Hamilton saw him make it back-to-back world titles.
+A return to Ally Pally in 2012 brought the best out of him once again and a 7-3 win over another Potteries chucker, Andy Hamilton, saw him make it back-to-back world titles.